open-contracting/kingfisher-collect/docs/contributing/index.rst

 The Scrapy framework is very flexible.
 To maintain a good separation of concerns:

--  A spider should only:
+-  A spider shouldn't perform any slow, blocking operations like writing files.
+It should only:

    -  Yield requests, to be scheduled by Scrapy's engine
    -  Yield items, to be sent to the item pipeline